Master's of Research (MRes) in Molecular Science and Engineering

 Do you want to gain practical experience in industry?

-IMSE is launching a unique Master's of Research (MRes) in Molecular Science and Engineering to train students in interdisciplinary collaborative research, equipping them with an unparalleled perspective and set of fundamental and applied skills to embark on their career.
-The programme will start in October 2017.
+IMSE launched a unique Master's of Research (MRes) in Molecular Science and Engineering to train students in interdisciplinary collaborative research, equipping them with an unparalleled perspective and set of fundamental and applied skills to embark on their career.
+The programme started in October 2017 with students from a diverse range of chemistry, chemical engineering and biomedical engineering backgrounds.

 Unique, trans-disciplinary and practical